Bloating Treatment in Bangalore | SPARSH Hospital

 Consuming large meals can stretch the stomach and lead to discomfort.

-Certain foods like beans, lentils, and carbonated drinks can increase gas production.
+Certain foods, such as beans, lentils, and carbonated drinks, can increase gas production.

 Eating too quickly or talking while eating may cause air to enter the stomach.